Veterans Educational Benefits

 - DELIVER to the Joan and Art Barron Veterans Center, along with any supporting information.

 New students utilizing Ch.
 33, must provide a copy of their Certificate of Eligibility.
 Please note that in order for a student to use their benefits while attending SDSU, the student must be a regularly matriculated student and all classes taken must be required for the educational objective selected.
-Graduate level students must provide an approved degree plan from their department advisor.
+Graduate level students must provide an approved degree plan from their department adviser.
 That form (the Graduate Student Worksheet) can be found here.